MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 1. In the left navigation pane, select the area switcher on the bottom left, and then select **Demo Providers**.
 1. On the **Demo Providers** page, under **Fulfillment Center - Demo**, select **Launch Demo**.
 1. Select the order in question, then use the wizard to move it through fulfillment steps all the way to shipment.
-Once this is complete, you should be able to see the updated status reflected in the Intelligent Order Management sales order table.
+Once you've completed the wizard, you should be able to see the updated status reflected in the Intelligent Order Management sales order table.

 #### Inbound Accept